kimiazhu/log4go/README.md

 - Add the following import:
 import log "github.com/kimiazhu/log4go"

+### TODO:
+- special logger need to write its own file. e.g. only access log can write the access.log file

 ### Acknowledgements:
 - pomack
   For providing awesome patches to bring log4go up to the latest Go spec